5 Original Netflix Anime Adaptations Of Classic Franchises

 Japan saw the theatrical release of Godzilla: Planet Of The Monsters.
 Netflix distributed the movie and it’s two sequels worldwide.
 All three Godzilla movies, including Godzilla: City On The Edge Of Battle and Godzilla: Planet Eater are all available on Netflix.

-Ultraman Sequelizes One Of The First Superhero Anime From Japan
+Ultraman – One of the First Superhero Anime from Japan Now on Netflix

 Ultraman is a massive multi-Billion dollar Manga and Anime property from 1966.
 The series has multiple TV shows, films, games, and an entire multimedia franchise.
 It’s one of very few anime that has been steadily successful from the day it began to today.
 It’s also the inspiration for many modern-day and classic Western properties.

 The story sees an alien being that combines with a human to become a champion against other evil aliens.
 The different versions of the character, tell different origin stories.
 However, the look and powers remain very much similar.
 In many ways, Ultraman was one of the first superheroes in Japanese Anime.
 He even helped form an entire genre of giant superheroes or robots battling it out.

 The Netflix series is based on a 2011 Manga of Ultraman.
 The story is a direct sequel to the original series from 1966.
 It tells the story of a young boy who discovers the powers of Ultraman.
 Taking the role of Ultraman himself, the story sees a legacy setting as a new Ultraman protects Earth from aliens.

 The animation of the Netflix Ultraman is based on computer-generated graphics.
 It’s a new style of anime that is fast becoming popular.